 There is a big difference between hearing what was said and actually listening.
 It is so easy to confuse the two.
 It is also easy to get distracted.
 Maybe it is even just by the sound of her beautiful voice.
 News flash.
 The words coming out are important too.
 You might want to consider hanging on to them.
 Especially over time.
 As time goes on, it becomes easy to lose track of things.
 Something that is said and doesn’t come up again for a long time.
 The message can get lost because not enough importance was placed on it.
 Things you didn’t know you were expected to remember.
 Even if the importance of it was never emphasized.

-Take notice.
-These are opportunities.
+It is important that you take notice.
+These are opportunities that are being gifted to you.
 No matter how small.
 Opportunities to show that you were listening.
 Showing up with that exact shirt on Valentine’s Day, their birthday, or Christmas.
 Randomly whipping out a pair of game tickets and surprising them before dinner.
 It doesn’t matter.
-The message they receive is clear and of immense value.
+The message they receive is clear and of immeasurable value.
 You love them.
 You care.
 You care about what they want and what they have to say.
 Most importantly, you are listening to them and they matter.
 What they say matters.

 Don’t be afraid to write these things down either.
 It is so easy nowadays to keep track of things.
 If a mental note isn’t enough, take out your phone and type it in.
 Listening isn’t just about having a good memory.
 It is showing that you were there, in that moment with them.
 You were involved with what was happening and participating in a way that shows their importance to you.
 It is ok to admit that writing it down will help you remember.
 Love is all about going the extra distance in order to ensure that your significant other knows how important they are.
 Make the effort.
 Do whatever it takes.